movie was filmed in the Summer of 2014;

 The STONEWALL Rebellion Veterans' Association meets the last Saturday

-The "SVA's 48th Annual National STONEWALL Rebellion Veterans' Association Conference & Stonewall Veterans Reunion" on Saturday, June 17th, 2017 features actual veterans of the New York City police raids from 1966 to 1969 at the landmark Stonewall Club and from June 27th to July 3rd, 1969 in any of the five nights of the historic Stonewall Rebellion in New York City.
-The conference also presents New York federal, state and city public officials, including U.S. congressmembers, NYS senators and assemblymembers and NYC councilmembers, and heads of GLBT organizations as speakers!
-Maybe some of the surprise guests -- the S.V.A. always has them -- may be some of the actors co-starring in the "STONEWALL!" movie!
-Original 1969 "Songs of The STONEWALL Club" jukebox are played, as always, at the opening and closing of the three-hour event.
-The songs feature Diana Ross & The Supremes, Frankie Valli & The Four Seasons, Barbra Streisand, Frank Sinatra, The Shangri-Las, Michael Jackson & The Jackson 5, Shirley Bassey, Marvin Gay, The Angels, The Spiral Starecase, Martha Reeves, Stevie Wonder, The Honey Cone, The Beatles, Cilla Black, Chris Montez and many others!
-This year's 48th annual S.V.A. conference and Stonewall reunion is happening at the Manhattan LGBT Center in the Assembly Hall at 208 West 13th Street off Seventh Avenue in Greenwich Village, New York City, on Saturday, June 17th, 2017 from 4:15 p.m. to 7 p.m.!
-Admission: $10 (minimum).
+The forthcoming "SRVA's 54th Annual National STONEWALL Rebellion Veterans' Association Conference & Stonewall Veterans Reunion + Testimonials" shall be on Saturday, June 24th, 2023.
+It features actual 'veterans' of the New York City police raids from 1966 to 1969 at the original STONEWALL Club -and- in any of the five inconsecutive nights from June 27th to July 3rd, 1969, of the historic Stonewall Rebellion in Manhattan, New York City ("NYC").
+The uprising is effectively and accurately enshrined forevermore in Roland Emmerich's dramatically-portrayed, fact-based and memorable movie "STONEWALL!"
+The S.R.V.A. conference also presents New York federal, state and city public officials, including U.S. congressmembers, New York State senators and assemblymembers and NYC councilmembers, and heads of G.L.B.T. organizations as guest speakers!
+Maybe some of the surprise guests -- the S.R.V.A. always has them -- may be some of the ace actors co-starring in the "STONEWALL!" movie!
+Original 1969 "Songs of The Original STONEWALL Club Jukebox" are played, as always, at the opening, the intermission and the closing of the three-hour event.
+The great songs feature Diana Ross & The Supremes, Frankie Valli & The Four Seasons, Barbra Streisand, Frank Sinatra, Mary Weiss & The Shangri-Las, Michael Jackson & The Jackson 5, Shirley Bassey, Marvin Gaye, The Angels, The Spiral Starecase, Martha Reeves, Stevie Wonder, The Honey Cone, The Beatles, Connie Francis, Chris Montez and many others!
+The 54th annual S.R.V.A. conference and Stonewall reunion happens again at the historic United Metropolitan-Duane Methodist Church also known as The Church Of The Village at 46 Seventh Avenue South at West 13th Street in Gay Greenwich Village, Manhattan, New York City, on Saturday, the 24th of June in 2023 from 3:15 p.m. to 6 p.m.!

-For much more 411 and details on the significant S.V.A.
+For much more 411 and details on the significant S.R.V.A.

-at the Pacific Design Center at the Silver Screen Theatre
+at the Pacific Design Center in the grand Silver Screen Theatre

 in West Hollywood, Los Angeles, California, U.S.A.